KET ED: Availability

 From 2007 to 2009, KET ED was broadcast over the fourth digital subchannel of all of KET's fifteen (15) principal broadcast relay stations throughout the network's coverage area, and on WKMJ-DT3/Louisville, serving much of Kentucky and some nearby sections of neighboring states.
 The channel was also available to several cable television systems throughout the state.
 After the KET3/KET4 merger in August 2007, KET ED was simulcast over the third digital subchannel until the Kentucky Channel began broadcasting on the DT3 channel in January 2008.

 Original affiliates

-Unless otherwise specified, these affiliates were silent from 2009 to 2017, and now broadcast the 24-hour PBS Kids channel.
+Unless otherwise specified, the fourth subchannel of these affiliates were silent from 2009 to 2017, and now broadcast the 24-hour PBS Kids channel.